S-25 Microphone Kit

 The S-25 kit includes:

-- our 150mm microphone body, with XLR3 insert pre-installed
+- the microphone body/chassis/grille, with XLR3 insert pre-installed

-- our custom mounting post/harness for the TSB-2555
+- TSB-2555 capsule, with our custom mounting post

 - the ETL1 circuit kit